gigi8android/leaflet-challenge/README.md

 2- Under folder "static":
   - Sub folder css: contains customised _style.css_
   - Sub folder js: contains javascript _logic.js_ (including bonus section) and a template _config.js_ (where personal API_KEY_IS_REQUIRED)

+3- "image" folder contains the screen snapshots of the output of the map.

 **Note:**
 - The file _config.js_ needs to be updated with the user's mapbox API_KEY